Top 5 Facebook performance metrics that actually matter

 My first reaction when I opened Facebook Insights for the first time was this:

 But you don’t really have a choice, do you?
 Unless you use a trendy reporting tool that makes you want to sing while reading the data.
-(If you want the pitch, scroll down to the bottom.
-Or go straight for the sign up button at the top).

 After being a keen user of Facebook Page Insights for a few years now, I have some good news!